FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 Below, we describe several important settings for package usage.

-For more details on implementation and usage of settings, see [Settings](#model-settings).
+For more details on implementation and usage of settings, see [Model Settings](@ref).

-See [defaults.jl](src/defaults.jl) for the complete description of default settings.
+See [defaults.jl](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/defaults.jl) for the complete description of default settings.

 #### General